Mx-Angel/ConnText-Docs/Planning/NFRRegister.md

 # Non-Functional Requirements Register

 ## Overview
 This document will outline the non-functional requirements of the ConnText software.
-The non-functional requirements go over requirements that aren't directly related to the functionality of the software, but rather how the software should perform or behave under certain conditions.
+The non-functional requirements go over requirements that aren't directly related to the functionality of the software, but rather how the software should perform or execute certain functionality.
 This document will use [UserStories](UserStories) as a reference for features and functionalities.
-Additionally, these functional requirements will be split by there types to make it easier to find the requirements you are looking for and to make future modifications easier.
+Additionally, these non-functional requirements will be split by there types to make it easier to find the requirements you are looking for and to make future modifications easier.

 ## Non-Functional Requirements (NFRs)